noir-lang/noir/docs/docs/dev_docs/getting_started/aztecjs-getting-started.md

 If you want more accounts, you can find instructions in the [Account creation section](../wallets/creating_schnorr_accounts.md).

-## Token Contract Deployment

-Writing a contract from scratch is beyond the scope of this page.
-Feel free to look at the [Token contract tutorial](../tutorials/writing_token_contract.md) or the section on aztec-noir contracts [here](../contracts/main.md)
+## Deploy a contract

-Now that we have our accounts loaded, let's move on to deploy our pre-compiled token contract.
+Now that we have our accounts loaded, let's move on to deploy our pre-compiled token smart contract.
+You can find the full code for the contract [here](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/src/contracts/token_contract/src).
 Add this to `index.ts` below the code you added earlier:

 #include_code Deployment /yarn-project/end-to-end/src/e2e_sandbox_example.test.ts typescript

-`yarn start` will now give the following output:
+`yarn start` will now give something like this:

 ```
   token Aztec Sandbox Info  {